How to do small business payroll

 • Tax withholdings

-Check with your state or local Department of Revenue or Labor for what your requirements are so you don’t’ find yourself accidentally breaking laws.
+Check with your state or local Department of Revenue or Labor for the regulations you need to know

-These days there are many online payroll services for small businesses available such as Quicken or Gusto.
-While you can calculate payroll with a spreadsheet, using payroll software can help you stay organized and ensure you are taking care of all requirements.
+Online payroll services and software for small businesses, such as Quicken or Gusto, can help you stay organized and ensure you’re compliant with all requirements.

-What should you look for when choosing the best online payroll service for your business?
-The best payroll solutions for small businesses balance a wide range of features with an intuitive, easy-to-use user interface.
+What should you look for when choosing the best payroll service for your business?
+A wide range of features with an intuitive, easy-to-use interface.
+Helpful software tools can help with tasks like:

-Most software will calculate benefits for you to limit the chances of mistakes, comply with federal standards, payroll distribution, mobile apps and more.
-Prices for software range from several to hundreds of dollars a month, according to your needs.
+Prices for software range from tens to hundreds of dollars a month, according to your needs.

 5. Collect necessary paperwork from employees

-• Local and state forms: Depending on local regulations and requirements
+• Local and state forms: These vary depending on local regulations and requirements.

-First, you’ll have to decide how you want to pay your employee’s paychecks.
-Small business payroll is often transferred via direct deposit into the employee’s bank account.
-If you haven’t already set up a business bank account, this can make tracking expenses, taxes and payments much easier.
+Decide how you want to pay your employees.
+Small business payroll is often transferred via direct deposit into an employee’s bank account.
+If you’ve not already set up a business bank account, you should.
+This can make tracking expenses, taxes and payments much easier.

 2. Figure out a payroll schedule

-Aside from how you’re going to pay, when you’re going to pay is important.
+Know when you’re going to pay.
 Typically, there are four types of pay schedules, all with advantages and disadvantages:

-• Monthly pay periods (paychecks per year): 12
+• Monthly pay periods — 12 paychecks per year

-• Biweekly pay periods: 26 (usually every other Friday)
+• Biweekly pay periods — 26 paychecks per year (often every other Friday)

 3. Calculate each employee’s gross salary and withhold income tax